Reading and Writing XML Documents (C#)

 After you generate code from the example schema, a test C# application is created, along with several supporting Altova libraries.

-The central class of the generated code is the CDoc class, which represents the XML document.
+The central class of the generated code is the Doc2 class, which represents the XML document.
 Such a class is generated for every schema and its name depends on the schema file name.
+Note that this class is called Doc2 to avoid a possible conflict with the namespace name.
 As shown in the diagram, this class provides methods for loading documents from files, binary streams, or strings (or saving documents to files, streams, strings).
-For a description of all members exposed by this class, see the class reference ([YourSchema]::[CDoc]).
+For a description of this class, see the class reference ( [YourSchema].[Doc] ).

-The DictionaryType is a complex type derived from BookType in the schema, so this relationship is also reflected in the generated classes.
-As illustrated in the diagram, the class CDictionaryType inherits the CBookType class.
+Since the DictionaryType is a complex type derived from BookType in the schema, this relationship is also reflected in the generated classes.
+As illustrated in the diagram below, the class DictionaryType inherits the BookType class.

-If your XML schema defines simple types as enumerations, the enumerated values become available as enum values in the generated code.
+If your XML schema defines simple types as enumerations, the enumerated values become available as Enum values in the generated code.
 In the schema used in this example, a book format can be hardcover, paperback, e-book, and so on.
-Therefore, in the generated code, these values would be available through an enum that is a member of the CBookFormatType class.
+Therefore, in the generated code, these values would be available through an Enum that is a member of the BookFormatType class.

 Writing an XML document

 1.Open the LibraryTest.sln solution in Visual Studio generated from the Library schema mentioned earlier in this example.